Mallick17/AWS-ECS/README.md

 ---

 ### 1. Service
-- **Definition**: An ECS service is a construct that ensures a specified number of task instances are running and healthy within a cluster.
-It manages the deployment, scaling, and maintenance of tasks.
+- **Definition**: We can use an Amazon ECS service to run and maintain a specified number of instances of a task definition simultaneously in an Amazon ECS cluster.
+If one of your tasks fails or stops, the Amazon ECS service scheduler launches another instance of your task definition to replace it.
+This helps maintain your desired number of tasks in the service.
 - **Key Features**:
   - **Desired Count**: Specifies how many task instances should run simultaneously.
   - **Load Balancing**: Integrates with Application Load Balancer (ALB) or Network Load Balancer (NLB) to distribute traffic across tasks.